 Item Shop

-Every level will have a boss walk way before the end of the level, regardless if there is a boss.
+Every level will have a boss walkway before the end of the level, regardless if there is a boss.
 The item menu will be accessible at this walkway.
 The player will attack the store will open a floating item menu move the shop icon.
 The player can purchase items by jumping into the item and having enough scrap.
 Once an item is purchased from the shop, it will disappear from the shop and no longer be purchasable.
-The item’s cost will be depend on how “strong” the item is.
+The item’s cost will be depending on how “strong” the item is.
 Item stats will stack.